Summary

 National Cemetery Administration

-In 1973, the Veterans Administration assumed responsibility for the National Cemetery System (NCS), with the exception of Arlington National Cemetery, which was transferred from the Department of the Army.
+In 1973, the Department of Veterans Affairs assumed responsibility for the National Cemetery System (NCS), with the exception of Arlington National Cemetery, which was transferred from the Department of the Army.
 This was made official by Public Law 93-43, also known as the National Cemeteries Act of 1973.

 Center for Women Veterans